All articles

 Enterprise data teams are hitting a wall with physical AI, deploying the same Python scripts, orchestration frameworks, and cloud architectures that power the digital SaaS world and watching them break in production.
 The problem starts with how data originates.
 In traditional enterprise software, business events are first captured inside digital systems, where databases become the primary system of record.
 In physical environments, data is merely an observation of something that has already happened in the real world.
 A dusty camera lens, a robot tripping over a rock, or a layout changing without a system update can turn a data bottleneck into an infrastructure problem, forcing teams to adapt their architecture to physical reality rather than simply optimize the code.

-An Phan, Senior Data Infrastructure Engineer at Hippo Harvest, a robotics-driven agriculture startup, builds systems that have to survive intermittent internet and unpredictable physical environments.
+An Phan, Senior Data Infrastructure Engineer at Hippo Harvest, a robotics-driven agriculture startup that recently announced a $30 million Series C to support its next phase of growth, builds systems that have to survive intermittent internet and unpredictable physical environments.
 He brings more than a decade of experience bridging data infrastructure and physical systems to the work, including a tenure as a data engineer at AITOMATIC, where he built production data infrastructure supporting AI systems across manufacturing, maritime, and other industrial domains.
 Phan recently delivered a talk on cloud-edge data backbones at the IEEE Cloud Summit, with his core argument being that physical AI forces teams to completely rethink how data is collected, stored, and reconstructed.

 "The data is not the end.
 You have to go back more and more to reality," says Phan.
 Physical AI is still the Wild West, with no Stack Overflow thread waiting when standard tech stacks behave unexpectedly in the field.
 Phan treats the absence of documented solutions as the operating condition, with localized domain expertise becoming the most practical asset teams can deploy when something breaks.
 The disconnect explains why rethinking data management for the AI era keeps surfacing underneath so many failed AI platform readiness pilots, with physical anomalies introducing data that traditional digital infrastructure was never built to process.